rtodd3000/rtodd3000.github.io/essays/mcestimates.md

 # II.
 Effort Estimation Planning Benefits
 To me, effort estimations served to be time limits for myself.
 If I could complete the issue within the self-assigned time, then I was succeeding as a Software Engineer.
 Even if I went way over the time, it still gave me a benchmark to go by and see if I actually had the ability to meet it.
 Looking at the effort estimations in this way made me see the benefits, otherwise, it really did not do much for me.
-Effort estimations became unnecessary to me towards the finalization of <strong><i>Manoa Compass</i> because of the frustrations and difficulties I was experiencing with learning about AI scripts and our database as a whole.
+Effort estimations became unnecessary to me towards the finalization of <strong><i>Manoa Compass</i></strong> because of the frustrations and difficulties I was experiencing with learning about AI scripts and our database as a whole.

 # III.
 Effort Estimation Tracking Benefits
 When it comes to tracking these set estimations, I saw it as nothing more than a chore at times, being more concerned with the quality and correctness of my code rather than finishing it in a set time.
-The in-class WODs definitely accustomed me to these <i>"timed"<i> coding sessions, but for this final project I wanted to make sure I not only did it correctly, but also <b>understood</b> what I was doing.
+The in-class WODs definitely accustomed me to these <i>"timed"</i> coding sessions, but for this final project I wanted to make sure I not only did it correctly, but also <b>understood</b> what I was doing.
 I used AI heavily in both the WODs and this final project, so ensuring I understand the changes and code AI writes for me is crucial for my future as a Software Engineer.

 # IV.
 Tracking my Effort